Schniz/remastered/README.md

 #### 👐 And so much more.

-So many more stuff are baked in.
+So many more things are baked in.
 Just come and
 [read the docs to learn more!](https://remastered.hagever.com/docs)